jhill1/SEPwC/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Solving Environmental Problems with Code (SPEwC)
+Welcome to Solving Environmental Problems with Code (SEPwC)
 ===========================================================

 The aim of this module is to teach you the basics of writing simple computer scripts so